aws-samples/shopfloor-connectivity/docs/core/base-source-configuration.md

 [SFC Configuration](./sfc-configuration.md) > [Sources](./sfc-configuration.md#sources)

-The BaseSourceConfiguration class contains the common properties for protocol adapter sources.
-Protocol adapters extend this class with specific properties for that adapter.
+The BaseSourceConfiguration serves as a foundational that defines common properties used by protocol adapter sources in the SFC  framework.
+It provides essential attributes like name, description, and protocol adapter identification that all source configurations share.
+Protocol-specific adapters inherit from this class and extend it with their own specialized configuration properties to support their unique protocol requirements

 -[Schema](#schema)
 -[Example](#example)